vorticist/os-demo/README.md

 model = YOLO('yolov8n.pt')
 results = model.train(data='coco128.yaml', epochs=3, imgsz=640)
 ```
-- Use a python script to fine tune the model using the dataset

 ### Add Custom Serving app

 So far we've used the provided Helm Charts to install 3rd party tools into our cluster, but for our custom app we'll use core kubernetes resources with cdk8s and configure them on our own.

 All that kubernetes needs to install any kind of app in a cluster is a docker image provided by an image repository.
-For this demo I have setup an image that contains a small web applications that uses a fine tuned YOLOv8 model to identify tacos in youtube videos.
-The application itself is just a wrapper around ultralytics' CLI tool.
+For this demo I have setup an image that contains a small web application that uses a fine tuned YOLOv8 model to identify tacos in youtube videos.
+The application itself is just a wrapper around Ultralytics' CLI tool.
 The image is published in docker.io and you can see it defined in the `Dockerfile` within the `server` folder:
 ``` Dockerfile
 FROM golang:alpine3.19 as builder
 COPY . /server